whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

 *** emacs inside vscode features ***
+  - [] Make sure I can swap tabs with a keyboard shortcut in emacs.
   - [] Add a "tab" opening mode to the vs-code extension, to support dual monitor development where the bottom monitor is full-screen.
        (This should enable more immersive development / help with monitoring.)